szymonwilczek/szymonwilczek/README.md

 ### Hello World 👋
-I am Java developer working in T-mobile Security Services.
+I am Java developer currently working in T-mobile Security Services.
 - 🔭 Working on multiple frontend and backend project using React and Node.js
 - 🌱 Learning design patterns in depth
 - 🌐 Deploying web applications and websites.